CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 <!-- PROJECT Details-->
 ### About The Project:

-We wil create a production environment for an EC2 instance which we will perform a network check for vulnerabilities.
+We will create a production environment for an EC2 instance which we will perform a network check for vulnerabilities.
 The tool we will use to perform the check is Amazon Inspector, which is a vulnerability management tool in AWS.
 Amazon Inspector have quite a few benefits including the detection of software vulnerabilities, prioritize remediation reducing mean time to remediate (MTTR), and the ability to conduct agent based and agentless scanning.